deis/deis/contrib/ec2/README.md

 read more on how you can customize this cluster by looking at the [CoreOS EC2 template][template] and applying it to [cloudformation.json][cf-params].

+## Run the provision script
-5. Run the [cloudformation provision script][pro-script] to spawn a new CoreOS cluster:
+Run the [cloudformation provision script][pro-script] to spawn a new CoreOS cluster:
 ```console
 $ ./provision-ec2-cluster.sh
 {